 Midterm grades are reported during the eighth week of the semester.
 Midterm grades are reported as a letter grade, P, NP, E (engaged) or NE (not engaged).
 Students may view midterm grades on the Grades tab in Student Planning.
 Please note that midterm grades do not appear on transcripts.

-Note that ENGL 1210, ENGL 1220, ENGL 4950, and PSYC 2620 use a slightly modified grading system; consult the General Education section of the catalog or the course descriptions for further information. \\\For courses requiring a 70% as a passing grade the following scale would be applied.
+NOTE: ENGL 1210, ENGL 1220, ENGL 4950, and PSYC 2620 use a slightly modified grading system; consult the General Education section of the catalog or the course descriptions for further information.